-In this article, doctor Brent Wells explains how to use meditation for spinal health…
+In this guest post, doctor Brent Wells explains how to use meditation for spinal health…

 Meditation is better than medication, according to recent studies.